 (where Hershey kisses were sitting out for us!)

 The toiletries were all cocoa scented -and smelled so good I had to buy more to take home!

-The air conditioning was top notch, the television was large and flat screen.
+The air conditioning was top notch, the television was a large and flat-screen.

 The bed and sheets were superbly comfy and there were enough electrical outlets and charging stations to go along with the complimentary wifi to make my techie’s heart sing in joy!

 We went to dinner at The Bears’ Den.

 Our 30-40 minute wait felt like half that playing in the arcade and shopping in the gift shop.

 Upon being seated, we were offered popcorn of all things.

 The service was attentive and the food was excellent.
 The atmosphere was great for kids and we all had a wonderful time.

 We followed up dinner with some late-night swimming… With two outdoor pools and an indoor pool, there were plenty of options.
 The fireflies were out and created a beautiful atmosphere.